Nazanin-hub/MechaCar_Statistical_Analysis/README.md

 ![Sample_t_test_manufacturing_lot3](https://user-images.githubusercontent.com/71282697/104854968-a7f7d680-58be-11eb-9027-d6cd173befe5.png)

- - As the first above result shows, P-value = 0.06 is greater than significance level of 0.05 percent.
+ - As the first above result shows, P-value = 0.06 is greater than the significance level of 0.05 percent.
 So, there is not enough evidence to reject the null hypothesis.
 This means that PSI across all manufacturing lots is statistically similar to the population mean of 1,500 pounds per square inch.

- - As the above results of lot1, lot2 and lot3 show, P-value in each manufacturing lot is greater than significance level of 0.05 percent.
-So, the PSI for each manufacturing lot is statistically simmilar to the population mean of 1,500 pounds per square inch.
+ - As the above results of lot1, lot2, and lot3 show, P-value in each manufacturing lot is greater than the significance level of 0.05 percent.
+So, the PSI for each manufacturing lot is statistically similar to the population mean of 1,500 pounds per square inch.

 #### Study Design: MechaCar vs Competition

-cost, fuel efficiency, horse power could be some interesting metrics for customers to design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+cost, fuel efficiency, horsepower could be some interesting metrics for customers to design a statistical study to compare the performance of the MechaCar vehicles against the performance of vehicles from other manufacturers.
 The null hypothesis

 cost, fuel efficiency, horse power,